Posing and Photographing Hands

 What do we do with the model’s hands?
 Do we show them?
 Not show them?
 How and how much of the hands do we show?

-Posing hands, we can evoke mood, capture gesture, tell stories.
+By posing hands, we can evoke mood, capture gesture, and tell stories.

 A few things to keep in mind when posing models’ hands: